RedTurtle/collective.feedback/README.rst

 - answer: a custom string, like a comment
 - title: the title of the Plone content
 - comment: an optional comment
+- content: path of the object or name of the view

 Others parameters will be ignored.